-Along with three tertiary degrees, Julie also holds three piano performing diplomas: a Licentiate in Music, Australia; a Licentiate of the Trinity College London; and an Associate in Music, Australia: Pass with Distinction.
+Along with three tertiary degrees, Julie also holds three diplomas of piano performance: a Licentiate in Music, Australia; a Licentiate of the Trinity College London; and an Associate in Music, Australia: Pass with Distinction.

 In Brisbane, Julie gained 12 years’ experience as a Secondary / Primary School Curriculum Music Teacher, simultaneously fulfilling other roles such as District Review Panel Member (Government-appointed teacher who monitors / verifies school subject standards – three schools’ representative), Extra-Curricular Music and Drama Coordinator (one school), Piano Accompanist (three schools) and Conductor (one school.)
 Throughout these years, Julie worked at St Joseph’s College (Gregory Terrace, Spring Hill), Kedron State High School (Kedron) and Lourdes Hill College (Hawthorne.)

-Via a two-year hiatus in Europe, Julie acquired 18 months’ advantageous experience in multiple- lingual / racial London schools: six months as a Primary / Secondary Relief Teacher and 12 months in the early years’ phase as a Reception (Prep) and Nursery (Kindergarten) Teacher.
-Julie’s early years’ London experience not only conveyed valuable realisations in this critical education phase but piqued her interest in further study: an Australian Kodaly Certificate (Early Childhood Level One: Zero – Three Years) and a Certificate III in Childrens’ Services (Nanny qualification), the latter providing seven months’ hands-on experience in a childcare centre both observing and working with infants (six weeks onwards) and toddlers.
+Via a two-year hiatus in Europe, Julie acquired 18 months’ advantageous experience in multiple -lingual / -racial London schools: six months as a Primary / Secondary Relief Teacher and 12 months in the early years’ phase as a Reception (Prep) and Nursery (Kindergarten) Teacher.
+Julie’s early years’ London experience not only conveyed valuable realisations in this critical education phase, but piqued her interest in further study: an Australian Kodaly Certificate (Early Childhood Level One: Zero – Three Years) and a Certificate III in Childrens’ Services (Nanny qualification), the latter providing seven months’ hands-on experience in a childcare centre both observing / working with infants (six weeks onwards) and toddlers.

-From late 2009 – mid-2014, Julie worked as a Curriculum Music Teacher, Piano Program Coordinator (80 enrolled students, 75 on the waiting list), Piano and Theory Teacher (30 – 35 pupils per week) and Piano Accompanist in the highly regarded inner city Brisbane primary school, St Columba’s (Wilston.)
+From late 2009 – mid-2014, Julie worked as a Curriculum Music Teacher (grades three – seven), Piano Program Coordinator (80 enrolled students, 75 on the waiting list), Piano and Theory Teacher (30 – 35 pupils per week) and Piano Accompanist in the highly regarded inner city Brisbane primary school, St Columba’s (Wilston.)
 During this time, Julie came to be known for not only her expertise and experience but her professionalism and adaptability.

-After almost 20 years spent in schools as a Secondary / Primary / Early Years’ Teacher exploring all manner of curriculum / co-curricular / extra-curricular contexts, Julie decided it was time the invaluable knowledge and experience gained in school settings be shared in the community and used to pursue other professional and personal objectives – her private teaching practice, musicianship opportunities and volunteer work (most notably with the RSPCA.)
+After almost 20 years spent in schools as a Secondary / Primary / Early Years’ Teacher exploring all manner of curriculum / co-curricular / extra-curricular contexts, Julie decided it was time the invaluable knowledge and experience gained in school settings be shared in the community and used to pursue other professional and personal objectives – her private teaching practice, musicianship opportunities and volunteer work (most notably with the RSPCA, along with during the Brisbane, Queensland Floods of 2011.)

 In January 2015, Julie established her eponymous business, ‘J M Rokic: Private Music Teacher and Musician’ – a currently thriving entity that since inception, has continued to grow and develop year upon year.

-As an extensively experienced (Classroom / Instrumental) Private Music Teacher, Julie operates a one-on-one studio and offers Piano Tuition, Theory Tuition and Secondary School Curriculum Music Tutoring.
-As a Classically-trained, highly accomplished Musician (Pianist), Julie works as a Piano Accompanist and Solo Event Pianist.
+As an extensively experienced Private Music Teacher (school classroom / instrumental background), Julie operates a one-on-one studio and offers Piano Tuition, Theory Tuition and Secondary School Curriculum Music Tutoring.
+As a Classically-trained, highly accomplished Musician (pianist), Julie works as a Piano Accompanist and Solo Event Pianist.

 Julie is a reliable, practical, patient and accommodating person, and is committed to supporting and guiding all members of the community.